Predicting whether a sequence of heads or tails of length 20 was computer generated or human written

 About

 This project contains small implementations of different ai algorithms/models as I learn them.
 Because this is one of my first ai projects, the code and models aren't exactly the best.
 I'm still learning and as I learn I would like to add new things to this small project.
-I ran this project locally on a M1 Macbook Pro, resulting in a different tensorflow library (DON'T USE THE REQUIREMENTS.TXT IF NOT ON M1 MAC)

 Expectations